lllppi/ASFEN/README.md

 `python dataset/preprocess_data.py`

 You can also directly use the processed data in the Tweets15_corenlp/Tweets17_corenlp folder.
+The document can be downloaded at [this link](https://pan.baidu.com/s/1O0BK9Ma3dPJbxenBODVJ9g?pwd=ddsw).

 ## Training